Watchtower Protest is now Ballard Property Tax Protest. The same great, personalized service you expect.

 If the assessed value of your home went up dramatically from last year, filing a property tax protest will allow you to challenge the assessment.
 The appraisal district may have failed to evaluate current market conditions or made a mistake based on incorrect data.
 As a homeowner, you are entitled to a hearing before an Appraisal Review Board (ARB) to protest your property’s assessed value.

 While this might sound intimidating, you do not have to navigate the tax protest process alone.
-The professionals at Watchtower Protest have years of experience winning lower taxes for Texas homeowners.
+The professionals at Ballard Property Tax Protest have years of experience winning lower taxes for Texas homeowners.
 Sign up for our risk-free services today!